Snails as food: Preparation

 Snail slime should be removed with as many washes of water as possible, in a colander under running water or in a saucepan.
 Again they are washed, this time with salt water, which helps cut through the slime.
+This procedure can cause a great deal of pain for the snail.
 After being cleaned and washed several times, they are transferred to a pot with cold water and salt, when they emerge from their shells the heat is raised to the maximum, and they are cooked for approximately a quarter of an hour.
 After this, they are served in the chosen stew, sauce, or other recipe.
 This intermediate action is popularly known as "cheating" (engañar) the snail in Spain, as they come out of their shells once the water heats up, and when they're outside the flame is increased further to rapidly heat the water and kill the snails.

 Consumption

 In haute cuisine, it is customary to serve snails with pince à escargot and fourchette à escargot.

 In bars where snails are offered as a tapa, it is common for them to be served with toothpicks, as this is the typical rustic utensil for eating snails.
 A serving commonly ranges between 25 and 30 snails.
 In haute cuisine-style catering, snails are consumed by grasping the shell with a pince à escargot and extracting the snail with a fork called fourchette à escargot.